kipkir/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permissions to the owner group and read to members
+adds execute permissions to everybody